-Agents should bring you a complete listing of both their own and other comparable sales in your area.
+Agents should bring you a complete house of both their own and other comparable sales in your area.

 5. Does your broker control your advertising or do you?

-6. On average, when your listings sell, how close is the selling price to the asking price?
+6. On average, when your houses sell, how close is the selling price to the asking price?

-7. On average, how long does it take for your listings to sell?
+7. On average, how long does it take for your houses to sell?

 This information is also available from the Real Estate Board.
 Does this agent tend to sell faster or slower than the board average?
 Their performance on this measurement will help you predict how long your home will be on the market before it sells.

 8. How many buyers are you currently working with?